ertis-research/grafana-panel-what-if/README.md

 In the general tab, you will find the options that are common to the whole panel.
 Specifically, they are the following:

 - **Plugin language:** It is possible to change the language of the elements that make up the panel to English or Spanish.
 The default value is English.
 This will not affect the configuration section.
-- **Decimals:** Defines the number of decimals to which the prediction results will be rounded.
-This rounding will not be applied for the prediction or export, but will only be visual when displaying the results both individually and in the graph.

 #### Models